-Principles of Prevention and Equity DL
+Principles of Prevention and Equity DL 2023-24

-Run by School of Medical and Health Sciences
+School of Health Sciences

 A lecture series will provide an understanding of health, preventative health, and equity in health.
 These lectures will explore risk, limitations, ethics and politics of implementing preventative health interventions.
 Each lecture will be accompanied by a reading list accessible through the University library.